On the cusp of cusps: a universal model for extreme scattering events in the ISM: The lens

-The second lens equation is simply $y_2 = x_2$.
-This simplification is possible because the derivative of $\tilde{\mu}_{A_3}$ is typically much larger in the $x_1$ direction than it is in the $x_2$ direction.
+This simplification is possible because the derivative of $\tilde{\phi}_{A_3}$ is typically much larger in the $x_1$ direction than it is in the $x_2$ direction.
 While not strictly necessary here, this simplification will come in handy when we consider a multi-plane lens in Section~\ref{sec:0834}.

 In this limit, the magnification due to the $A_3$ lens is given by

 where the sum is taken over solutions to the lens equation, Eq.~\ref{eq:quasi1D_lenseq}.

 It turns out that for the $A_3$ potential, changes along the $x_2$ direction can be described by changes in the amplitude of the lens, and a re-scaling of the $x$ coordinate.
 This follows from the identity